 DO NOT use the vaccine.

-on MenAfriVac (Meningococcal A Conjugate vaccine) supplied through
+the label on MenAfriVac (Meningococcal A Conjugate vaccine) supplied

 The interpretation of the VVM is simple.
 Focus on the central